ctnadovich/ebrevet/README.md

 - Secure.
 Needs location permission only.
 Minimal use of personal information.
 - Needs network access initially to download event details, and finally to upload results.
 - Requires a "start code" so riders must be registerd for event to use the app
-- Check-in signature "codes" available for your paper brevet card as backup proof of passage.
+- Check-in signature "codes" available for your paper brevet card as backup.
-- Finish certificate sharable on social media with unique "finish code" proof of passage.
+- Finish certificate sharable on social media with unique "finish code" verification.
 - Reports control check ins back to server allowing rider progess monitoring.
 - Can be used by any club publishing event details in specified JSON format.
 - Free, open source software.